Muninder Adavelli is a core team member and Digital Growth Strategist at Techjury. With a strong bac... | See full bio

-The daily average time spent on the internet is almost close to the amount of sleep time an adult has.
-In 2021, the average was 6 hours and 57 minutes, but it dropped to 6 hours and 37 minutes in Q3 2022.
+Internet users spend 6 hours and 37 mins online.
+In 2021 the average was 6 hours and 57 minutes, but it dropped to 6 hours and 37 minutes in Q3 2022.
 The return to pre-pandemic activities likely lessened the screen time by only 20 minutes.

 Since 2016, the average time spent on social media is 2 hours.
 When the pandemic restrictions had eased, widespread mobile use had also decreased.
 However, this is not the case for social media, as it still increased by 3 minutes since 2021.

 South Africa ranked first as the most hyperconnected country.
 They spend nearly 10 hours daily online.
 Due to the increasing internet penetration across Africa, there is broader access to the internet.
-Moreover, South Africa's internet stability and affordability are among the best in the continent.
+South Africa's internet stability and affordability are among the best.

 The average American spends 6 hours and 59 minutes browsing the internet on their devices.
 It is slightly above the global average but tied with Singapore's daily average.

 Among the popular type of apps and websites visited by users are shopping and classified ads.
-Because of that, e-commerce, such as Amazon and eBay, remains a booming industry even after the pandemic restrictions have eased.
+That fact played a part in Amazon gaining $730.5 billion in revenue in 2022.

 Generation Z (those born in 1997-2012) spends the most average screen time among other generations.
-For average American teenagers, screen time is split into video watching, playing video games, and social media browsing.
+For the average American teenager, screen time is split into:

 It has become quite common to let young children watch television.
 A survey by Pew Research reveals that 88% of parents say their child interacts or uses TV.
 At the same time, 67% of parents allow their children to interact or use a tablet computer.